 6. Create file shares and manage the computers with AD.

 - Launch TrueStack Direct Connect from the AWS Marketplace.
 Follow the directions for the initial configuration. http://www.truestack.com/support

-- Then launch a new EC2 Windows Server 2012 R2 or 2016 instance in your AWS account.
+- Then launch a new Windows Server 2012 R2 or 2016 Instance or VM in your account.

-- Find the private IP of the AWS Windows server in the instance description in your AWS account or Virtual Machine tab in Azure, for example, 10.0.0.157.
+- Find the private IP of the Windows server in the instance description in your AWS account or Virtual Machine tab in Azure, for example, 10.0.0.157.

 - Each installer is made for only one computer and will only work on one computer.
 Each installer contains a unique certificate which is used to create an encrypted VPN tunnel between the computer and the Windows server.
 To protect the security of your AWS servers ensure that the installer is only installed on the appropriate computer.
 Also ensure it isn’t compromised or stolen during or after distribution.

 - Distribute the individual installers to each user.
 There are multiple ways to do this.

 - You can copy the installer link and email it or send it another way to the computer user along with the security code.
 The user will need to enter the security code before it times out, in order to download their installer.

 - Or you can download the installer yourself by clicking on the Download link by the security code.
 You can then send it to the user or put it an local share that the user has access to or copy it to their computer.

 - Install or have the user install the software on their computer.